Jerusalem and Dopesmoker: Production

 Sleep were ready to record the album in 1995 but did not record it until 1996 as the band was still contracted with Earache.
 Cisneros said that there was "about a year and half of legal wrangling between their managers and lawyers at Earache" and that Earache owner Digby Pearson "waited to make the most prime conditions for himself before he let [Sleep's] contract [go]."
 Sleep were in talks with both London Records and Elektra Records to release their next album.
 They chose to sign to London, as they were promised complete artistic freedom and more money, and since the label did not have any metal bands, Sleep felt they would receive special treatment.
 The members of Sleep were poor, and used the majority of money they received from London Records to cover for the debt they were in at that time.

 The song was recorded at Record Two Studio in Comptche, California.
 While recording the song, it began to develop differently from the original vision.
 Pike stated that the "song was getting slower and slower and then it got weird.
 We started tripping out and second guessing ourselves."
 Recording the album was difficult.
 Pike recalled that "there was so much to memorize for that album, and we had to do it in like three different sections because a reel-to-reel only holds 22 minutes.
 It was really cool, but it was one of the hardest things I've ever done in my life."
 Sleep were in the studio for one month then went home to rehearse and returned for another month.
 Pike noted that they ended up with two or three different versions of the song.

-Part of the song's signature sound is thanks to custom-built amps designed to be so loud, no one from the band was capable of going into the same room as them.
+Part of the song's signature sound is thanks to custom-built GREEN Matamp GT120 MV amplifiers designed to be so loud, no one from the band was capable of going into the same room as them.
 More than half a dozen microphones were used to pick up the sound from the amps.